industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 Next, we need to install _git_ for version control and _poetry_ for managing packages and the virtual environment for developing DESDEO.
-To facilitate this, it is recommended to install (scoop)[https://scoop.sh/].
+To facilitate this, it is recommended to install [scoop](https://scoop.sh/).
 Installation instructions are provided on scoop's webpage.
 Using scoop is optional, but we will assume that it has been installed for the remainder of this section.

-To install poetry, we will follow the (recommended way and use _pipx_)[https://python-poetry.org/docs/#installation].
+To install poetry, we will follow the [recommended way and use _pipx_](https://python-poetry.org/docs/#installation).
-To install pipx, in a powershell, we run (the commands)[https://pipx.pypa.io/stable/installation/]
+To install pipx, in a powershell, we run [the commands](https://pipx.pypa.io/stable/installation/)

 ```shell
 $ scoop install pipx